Eddiekoma/github-copilot-task-master/README.md

 #### Phase 2: Design

 1. **UI/UX Design**:

    - Create wireframes and mockups for the wizard, task management interface, and progress tracking dashboard.
    - Use design tools like Figma or Adobe XD for prototyping.

 2. **System Architecture**:
-   - Define the architecture diagram showing the interaction between the frontend, backend, and GitHub API.
+   - Define the architecture diagram showing the interaction between the webview UI, extension backend, and GitHub API.
-   - Specify the data flow and API endpoints.
+   - Specify the data flow and VS Code Language Model API integration.

 #### Phase 3: Development

 1. **Setup Development Environment**:

    - Initialize a new VS Code extension project using Yeoman or the VS Code Extension Generator.
-   - Set up a Node.js server for backend functionality.
+   - Install required dependencies: @octokit/rest for GitHub integration.

 2. **Implement Wizard**:

-   - Create the wizard component using React.
+   - Create the wizard webview panel using HTML/CSS/JavaScript.
-   - Integrate AI assistance using OpenAI or similar APIs to generate project requirements based on user input.
+   - Integrate GitHub Copilot using VS Code's Language Model API (vscode.lm.selectChatModels).
+   - Requires GitHub Copilot Chat extension to be installed and active.
+   - No API keys needed - uses native VS Code AI integration.

 3. **GitHub Integration**:

-   - Implement authentication with GitHub using OAuth.
+   - Uses @octokit/rest with GitHub Personal Access Token (configured in extension settings).
-   - Create API endpoints to manage tasks, issues, and pull requests.
+   - Implement functions to manage tasks, issues, and pull requests.
    - Use the GitHub REST API to fetch and update task data.

 4. **Progress Tracking Dashboard**:

-   - Develop a dashboard component to display project progress, including task completion rates and outstanding issues.
+   - Develop a dashboard webview to display project progress, including task completion rates and outstanding issues.
-   - Implement charts and graphs using libraries like Chart.js or D3.js.
+   - **Planned:** Implement charts and graphs using libraries like Chart.js or D3.js.

 5. **User Preferences and Settings**:
-   - Allow users to save preferences and settings locally or in their GitHub repositories.
+   - Allow users to configure GitHub Personal Access Token in extension settings.
+   - Store project data and preferences using VS Code's global storage API.

 #### Phase 4: Testing

 1. **Unit Testing**: Write unit tests for individual components and functions using Jest or Mocha.
-2. **Integration Testing**: Test the integration between the frontend and backend, ensuring data flows correctly between the components.
+2. **Integration Testing**: Test the integration between the extension backend and GitHub API, ensuring data flows correctly between components.
 3. **User Acceptance Testing**: Conduct testing sessions with users to gather feedback and make necessary adjustments.

 #### Phase 5: Deployment